June 21, 2019

 If your attic is a feasible option for a master suite, you may still be debating finishing the basement vs remodeling the attic.
 One of the most common decisions around adding a master suite is: should I go up or down?
 An unfinished basement can be a prime candidate for a master suite conversion, but there’s two reasons the attic almost always wins when it comes to bedrooms: light and comfort.

 Most homeowners today are looking for bright, light-filled spaces.
 Surprisingly this holds true for the bedroom, too.
 While the lack of light leads to a better night of sleep, the lack of light in the morning can be an issue for many people.
 Light plays a significant part in regulating circadian rhythms, aka our biological clocks, which help us wake up by slowing the production of melatonin when it’s light out.
 Even daylight basements have less light due to neighboring houses, landscaping obstructions and smaller windows, so basements are less likely than attics to trigger natural processes in the body that help us wake up.
+An attic master bedroom could be better for your routine if you enjoy rising with the sun.

 Another reason basements are less likely to become bedrooms is their general lack of comfort.
 While a basement can certainly be transformed into a cozy space, it takes more money and effort—namely insulation—to make it as comfortable as other floors in the home.
 Basements are also prone to flooding and moisture issues such as mold, which often occur as water evaporates through the foundation.
 Extra foundation work may be required.
 Plus, Seattle building codes dictate that ceiling heights in habitable basements must be at least 6’ 8”, which may require digging down or lifting your home—again, adding to the cost of finishing a basement.
 It’s much more common to turn a basement into a large playroom, entertainment area or storage, rather than a master suite.